History and Development; young - growing - connected

 The Department of Political Science of the University of Lucerne is the youngest Political Science Department in Switzerland.
 It was created in spring 2006 as Prof. Dr. Sandra Lavenex took the chair for International Relations and Global Governance.
 In the fall of 2006 its first courses were taught.
 Since then the department has undergone a continuing process of growth, expanding both the range of political science research and teaching opportunities and at the same time developing the department’s own particular profile.

 In the fall semester of 2008, Prof. Dr. Joachim Blatter was invited to chair the Professorship for Political Science with a focus in Political Theory.
 Furthermore, in the fall semester of 2009, PD Dr. Andreas Balthasar – who since 2007 had taught Swiss politics at the department – was named titular professor.
-Since the spring semester of 2010, André Bächtiger has further strengthened the department as SNSF professor.
-His research and teaching focuses on the fields of deliberative democracy, comparative political science and methodology.

 The department has grown not only thanks to new professorships and collaborators, but it has further broadened its offer through collaborative efforts with other universities both within and beyond Switzerland.
 The relatively high proportion of external lecturers has helped develop strong links to practitioners and with the Universities of Zurich, Berne and St. Gallen.
 Furthermore, since the fall semester 2008 renowned lecturers from the European University Institute (EUI) in Florence and the Social Science Research Center in Berlin have taught courses in Lucerne.